gojuno/engineering/specs/rxjava-2-migration.md

 * At this point RxJava 1 and RxJava 2 can be used side-by-side without any consequences.
   All fundamental thingies, such as Retrofit adapter and custom operators are already in place, but you may need to write your own.
-* Refer to `help` package when in doubt.
-It was migrated first, including MVVM and services, so you may find it useful as a starting searching point.
+* Refer to a package migrated first when in doubt.
+  You may find it useful as a starting searching point.
 * Do not forget to change (and run) unit tests, this can and will presume the correct behavior.
   If there is no test, prefer to write it first if possible and reasonable.
 * RxJava 2 crashes on `null` emissions.
 Make sure you are not consuming such streams.
   The final goal is to replace `Observable<T?>` with either `Observable<Optional<T>>` or `Optional<T>` everywhere, no exceptions.
 * Migration changes should be as isolated as possible.
-Change god-like services, i. e. `MarketService`, `RideManager` and friends, last.
+Change god-like services and friends, last.
 It is always better to migrate a single atomic thing and test it properly instead of changing basically everything.
 * Create a tech task for each migration with description what to recheck.
-Our testing team is really good, but help them out to catch possible issues.
+Your testing team is really good, but help them out to catch possible issues.